Name of Policy | Safeguarding and Child Protection Policy |

 1.2 Creating a Culture of Safeguarding

-1.2.1 The School recognises that safeguarding covers much more than child protection, and so this will operate in conjunction with the GDST Safeguarding Procedures (which itself incorporates the staff Code of Conduct), and other related policies and procedures, in particular the GDST Positive Mental Health Policy.
-These cover areas including equal opportunities; Health and Safety; First Aid; educational visits; anti-bullying; behaviour management; drugs, alcohol and tobacco; information sharing; online safety (including mobile technology and social media); Fundamental British Values, and Preventing radicalisation and violent extremism.
+1.2.1 The School recognises that safeguarding covers much more than child protection, and so this Policy will operate in conjunction with the GDST Safeguarding Procedures (which itself incorporates the staff Code of Conduct), and other related policies and procedures.
+These cover areas including equal opportunities; Health and Safety; First Aid; educational visits; anti-bullying; behaviour management; drugs and alcohol; information sharing; online safety (including mobile technology, social media and filtering and monitoring); Fundamental British Values and preventing radicalisation and violent extremism.
 Such policies are available from the School on request.

 The School takes seriously its responsibility to promote and nurture the mental health and well-being of all its pupils and staff.
 This is reflected in its policies and procedures for pastoral care and the School’s GROW (PSHE) programme.

 1.2.2 ‘Safeguarding’ is broader than ‘child protection’.
-As well as protecting children from harm, ‘safeguarding’ widens the responsibility preventing harm and promoting the welfare of children.
-It is recognised that safeguarding and promoting the welfare of children includes:
+As well as protecting children from harm, ‘safeguarding’ widens the responsibility to preventing harm and promoting the welfare of children.
+Safeguarding and promoting the welfare of children is defined in Working Together to Safeguard Children as:

 1.2.3 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 Everyone who works with our pupils should make sure that their approach is child-centred (that is, that they consider at all times what is in the best interests of the child).